OverlyDevoted/crypto_exchange/README.md

  - Candlestick graph height does not get properly resized when resizing the window.
 Full  component re-rendering should be done when changing window height.

+ - [*Found post-deadline*] Seach data array is not sorted in any way.
+It should be at least sorted in alphabetical order.

+ - Should've created post-deadline branch for post-deadline changes.
+Some commits were created on **main** branch post-deadline, then created post-deadline branch, made some changes and found that reverting commits to avoid having post-deadline commits in the main would be too tedious.